khalilAmustafa/Vision-Career/README.md

 Vision Career is built around a simple product promise:

-> Help the user choose the right direction, enter the correct specialization tree, follow subjects in the right order, and finish with a stronger job-ready profile.
+> Help the user choose the right direction, enter the correct specialization tree, follow subjects in the right order, prove progress through assessment, and finish with a stronger job-ready profile.

 The app combines:

 - **local structured datasets** for colleges, specializations, and subjects
 - **prerequisite-based path generation** for stable learning trees
 - **AI recommendation flows** for Phase 0 and Phase 3
-- **quiz and integrity systems** for progress validation
+- **multi-type quiz and integrity systems** for progress validation
 - **learning resource retrieval** for subject support
+- **career-readiness generation** for final practical preparation

-The mobile app currently centers on a rule-based prerequisite graph and local JSON datasets, with AI layered on top for the experience that benefits from interpretation and personalization. fileciteturn4file2L1-L9 fileciteturn4file2L47-L76
+The mobile app currently centers on a rule-based prerequisite graph and local JSON datasets, with AI layered on top for the experience that benefits from interpretation, personalization, assessment, and guidance.

 ---